LogtalkDotOrg/logtalk3/manuals/sources/devtools/dead_code_scanner.rst

 modules compiled as objects.
 Predicates (and non-terminals) are classified as dead code when:

-- There is no scope directive for them and they are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
+- There is no scope directive for them, and they are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
 - They are listed in ``uses/2`` and ``use_module/2`` directives but not called.